When it comes to achieving muscular and sizeable arms, you need to work on your forearms specifically.

 You can either follow this routine or create your own, depending on what suits you the most.

-The forearms are one of the most important muscles that help perform daily tasks efficiently, such as carrying a suitcase to opening a jar.
+The forearms are one of the most important muscles that help perform daily tasks efficiently, such as carrying a suitcase or opening a jar.

 Other than daily activities, solid forearms also help you lift more weight, reduce the risk of wrist injuries, and improve the definition of your overall arms.

-You can incorporate the above workouts into your dumbbell workout plan to train your forearms particularly.
+You can incorporate the above dumbbell forearm exercises into your workout plan to build huge, chiseled, and defined lower arms.